CVS Health to close hundreds of drugstores over next 3 years

 The company also said it will have an immaterial impact on adjusted earnings per share next year.

-Aside from operating drugstores, CVS Health also sells health insurance and runs prescription drug plans for big clients like insurers and employers.
+Aside from operating drugstores and selling health insurance, CVS Health also runs prescription drug plans for big clients like insurers and employers.

-Shares of Woonsocket, Rhode Island-based CVS Health Corp. rose more than 2% to $95.15 Thursday afternoon while broader trading indexes were nearly flat.
+Shares of Woonsocket, Rhode Island-based CVS Health Corp. rose 3% to $95.55 Thursday afternoon while broader trading indexes were nearly flat.

 Follow Tom Murphy on Twitter: https://twitter.com/thpmurphy